Chief of Police

 585-336-6000 ext.
 2306

 The Irondequoit Police Department practices community policing.
-Click here to visit the Community Service Site.
+Click here to visit the Community Engagement Site.

 Community policing reduces the difficulty and stress of the law enforcement function.
 Without the spirit of cooperation between community and police, very little progress can be made to improve either police service or police relations with the public.